mindkin/hourfleet/docs/notifications.md

 ![EmailPreview](images/EmailPreviews/bookingComplete_borrower.PNG)

 **SMS**
-<blockquote>The rental of '%car.name%' was completed at %booking.completeddate%.
-See %booking.url%</blockquote>
+> The rental of '%car.name%' was completed at %booking.completeddate%.
+See %booking.url%

 ### Booking Completed (Car Owner)